 If you don’t know much about Ohio, you probably just think we have cows, cornfields, a couple of football and baseball teams, and a big college town right in the middle….

-You probably didn’t know we have some great lakes, rivers, and reservoirs for paddleboarding!
+You probably didn’t know we have some great lakes, reservoirs, and creeks for paddleboarding.

-I bought a Carbon Straight Up and competed in a SUP-athlon at the same park (Alum Creek).
+I bought a Carbon Straight Up and competed in a SUP-athlon at that same park.
 Stand up paddleboarding is sure more fun than the swim in a triathlon!
 My husband saw how much fun I was having with my board, so he bought the Hala Fame.

 We started a local Facebook group for kayaking and stand up paddleboarding and here are the places we like to go: